 (…existing texts….)

-The AP decrypts and verifies the received (Re)Association Request frame with the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the KEK as the key.
+The AP decrypts and verifies the received (Re)Association Request frame with the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the PTK-KEK as the key.
 The AAD is reconstructed as defined above and is passed, along with the cipher text of the received frame, to the AEAD decryption operation.

 (…existing texts….)

-If authentication is deemed a failure, ICK, KEK, TK, and the PTKSA shall be irretrievably deleted and the AP shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
+If authentication is deemed a failure, ICK, PTK-KEK, TK, and the PTKSA shall be irretrievably deleted and the AP shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
 If PMKSA caching was not being employed for this failed authentication attempt, the PMKSA shall also be deleted.
 If PMKSA caching was being employed, the reason for failure might be an impersonation attack.
 Therefore, when FILS with PMKSA caching fails, the AP may decide to retain the cached PMKSA.

 Instruction to TGme Editor: Update REVme D2.0 12.11.2.6.3 (Re)Association Response for FILS key confirmation as shown below (track change on).